Mister Rogers' Neighborhood season 16

 The following is a list of episodes from the sixteenth season of the PBS series, Mister Rogers' Neighborhood, which aired in late 1985 and early 1986.
+The first broadcast of Mister Rogers' Neighborhood was on the National Educational Television network on February 19, 1968.

 Episode 1 (Families)

 Rogers plants an orange seed and, with Mr. McFeely, and shows a sequence on how orange juice is made.
 He then drops by Brockett's Bakery, which has a sales display of several soy foods.
 The Neighborhood of Make-Believe sees more of the same, as Lady Aberlin distributes orange juice to all the neighbors.
 But the tempo of the week changes when she and X learn that Cousin Mary Owl will arrive the next day.